It wasn't supposed to be like this.

 You just need to be tired of tech companies treating you like the product.

 We'll meet you where you are.
 Maybe today that's just getting an ad blocker installed.
-Next month it might be learning about Mastodon.
-A year from now you might be helping someone else set up OpenWRT on their router.
+Next month, it might be learning about the Fediverse, an alternative to traditional social media.
+A year from now, you might be helping someone else set up OpenWRT on their router.

 That's how this works.
 We all learn together.